richardeus1/CryptoAlertsWithDiscord/README.md

 # CryptoAlertsWithDiscord

+This project what does is it will create a dashboard table in discord (in reality is a comment that will be edited/updated every minute or whatever time you want by using cron) the price of some cryptos.
+Also show the RSI, SMA VWAP and give you the signal to buy, sell, p buy (probably buy), p sell (probably sell), sell ob (overbought), buy os (oversell).

+Not only that, will also send a new message if buy or sell time, except during hold signal.

 This works by using python 3.9 and up

 First, in the webserver, you will need to install the following (run it in terminal, Linux):